espinozajoylyn/espinozajoylyn/README.md

 <h1>Hi, I'm Joy! <br/><a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a></h1>
 Welcome to my portfolio!
-I’m Joy, a detail-oriented IT professional with hands-on experience in technical support, real-time analytics, and customer service.
+My name is Joy.
+I'm a detail-oriented IT professional with hands-on experience in technical support, real-time analytics, and customer service.
 I specialise in identifying security vulnerabilities, troubleshooting hardware and software challenges, and supporting various systems.
 I’m passionate about learning more and expanding my expertise in cybersecurity.

 <h2>👨‍💻 Cybersecurity Projects:</h2>